Sign in

 Single Action Jaw Graspers

-These graspers are good when you don't have control over depth and surgeon wants to work in single plane in controlled manner particularly during adhesiolysis.
+These graspers are favorable when precision over depth is needed, allowing the surgeon to work in a focused manner, particularly during adhesiolysis.

 Double Action Jaw Graspers